wernerpyke/pyxel/README.md

 - In `Game.remove_sprite`:
     - Consider moving to an approach in which a Sprite is flagged for deletion and then deleted in `update()` rather than removed from the array immediately.
 The current approach might be a cause for weird callback-type bugs.
-- In `pyke_pyxel.draw.tile_map`:
+- In `pyke_pyxel.sprite.CompoundSprite`:
-    - Cache image to avoid nested looping
+    - Support animations
 - In `pyke_pyxel.draw.compound_sprite`:
     - Support horizontal flipping
-    - Cache image to avoid nested looping
-- In `pyke_pyxel.draw.tile_map`:
-    - Cache image to avoid nested looping
+    - Cache image to avoid nested looping, note adding animations to CompoundSprite would mean caching multiple images
-- In `pyke_pyxel.sprite.CompoundSprite`:
-    - Support animations

 ---